diagrams/diagrams-doc/doc/manual.rst

 > x2      = r2 (3,-1) :: R2         -- endpoint
 > [c1,c2] = map r2 [(1,2), (3,0)]   -- control points
 >
-> example = illustrateBezier c1 c2 x2
+> example = illustrateBézier c1 c2 x2

 Independently of the two types of segments explained above, segments can be either *closed* or *open*.
 A *closed* segment has a fixed